Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

-# 5. Tableau Data Sources
+# 6. Tableau Data Sources

-One of the biggest advantages of Tableau over other business intelligence tools is its ability to connect to various data sources.
+One of the biggest advantages of Tableau over other business intelligence tools is its ability to connect to various data sources and ability to create advanced vidualization without any prior technical expertize  .
 Tableau provides a platform to perform edge catching for visualizations.The figure below clearly presents that tableau works with disparate data sources.

 ![](/research/Images/Data_Sources.PNG)

-# 6. Tableau Practical: Analayzing a COVID-19 DataSet
+# 7. Tableau Practical: Analayzing a COVID-19 DataSet

 In this section we explore the various features of the tool to create eye cataching visualizations and dashboards.